jasonacox/tinytuya/README.md

 python -m tinytuya scan
 ```

-### Setup Wizard
+### Setup Wizard - Getting Local Keys

-TinyTuya has a built-in setup Wizard that uses the Tuya IoT Cloud Platform to generate a JSON list (devices.json) of all your registered devices.
-This includes the secret *Local_Key* as well as the *Name* of each device.
+TinyTuya has a built-in setup Wizard that uses the Tuya IoT Cloud Platform to generate a JSON list (devices.json) of all your registered devices, including secret *Local_Key* and *Name* of your devices.
+Follow the steps below:

-Follow the instructions below to get the *Local_Key*:

-1. Download the *Smart Life App* or *Tuya Smart App*, available for [iPhone](https://itunes.apple.com/us/app/smart-life-smart-living/id1115101477?mt=8) or [Android](https://play.google.com/store/apps/details?id=com.tuya.smartlife&hl=en).
+1. PAIR - Download the *Smart Life App* or *Tuya Smart App*, available for [iPhone](https://itunes.apple.com/us/app/smart-life-smart-living/id1115101477?mt=8) or [Android](https://play.google.com/store/apps/details?id=com.tuya.smartlife&hl=en).
 Pair all of your Tuya devices (this is important as you cannot access a device that has not been paired).

-2. Run the TinyTuya scan to get a list of Tuya devices on your network along with their device *Address*, *Device ID* and *Version* number (3.1 or 3.3):
+2. SCAN - Run the TinyTuya scan to get a list of Tuya devices on your network.
+It will show device *Address*, *Device ID* and *Version* number (3.1 or 3.3):
     ```bash
     python -m tinytuya scan
     ```
-    **NOTE:** You will need to use one of the displayed *Device IDs* for step 4.
+    NOTE: You will need to use one of the displayed *Device IDs* for step 4.

-3. **Set up a Tuya Account**:
+3. TUYA ACCOUNT - Set up a Tuya Account:
     * Create a Tuya Developer account on [iot.tuya.com](https://iot.tuya.com/) and log in.  *NOTE: Tuya makes changes to their portal and this process frequently so details may vary.
 Please create an [issue](https://github.com/jasonacox/tinytuya/issues) or [pull request](https://github.com/jasonacox/tinytuya/pulls) with screenshots if we need to update these instructions.*
     * Click on "Cloud" icon -> "Create Cloud Project"
       1. Remember the "Data Center" you select.
 This will be used by TinyTuya Wizard ([screenshot](https://user-images.githubusercontent.com/836718/138598647-c9657e49-1a89-4ed6-8105-ceee95d9513f.png)).